Some Maui retailers re-open for business

 - All TSAW vendors and staff are required to self-monitor their health and wellness and are required NOT to come to work if ill or with COVID-10 symptoms.

-The Shops at Wailea’s has also reduced their operating hours to Mon-Sat 11 a.m.-7 p.m. and Sunday from noon to 6 p.m.
+The Shops at Wailea has also reduced their operating hours to Mon-Sat 11 a.m.-7 p.m. and Sunday from noon to 6 p.m.

 Yamaki gave advice for Oahu retailers planning on re-opening on Friday, May 15.

 “Number one can you afford to reopen?
-And be very aware of all the things you need to re-open it’s not just cleaning and spraying Lysol its other things you need to maintain to make sure you have a safe environment for everybody to come in,” she said.
+And be very aware of all the things you need to re-ope.
+It’s not just cleaning and spraying Lysol.
+Its other things you need to maintain to make sure you have a safe environment for everybody to come in,” she said.

 For a list of new guidance to follow when re-opening, click here.